nathanfanelli/css-grid-practice/README.md

-# css-grid-practice
-Basic CSS Grid Layout practice.
+This is basic CSS Grid layout practice.